Pricing of water for agriculture

 There is considerable international experience to draw on in pricing water.
 Water for irrigation, for example, is priced (Molle & Berkoff, 2007).
 The World Bank has long called for a system that would require users to pay for use of irrigation water resources.
 Initially, with the intention to recover the incurred costs from the users, but this effort proved only moderately successful.
 Since early 1990, the irrigation sector has been facing growing criticism over its overwhelming share of water use globally (70-80%), the generally low irrigation efficiency (40% on average), and the low return on investments.
 All of which led to formulation of the ‘Dublin Principles’ at the international water conference on water and the environment' in 1992.
 The fourth and final principle provides that water has an economic value in all its uses and should be regarded as an economic good.
 Following in the footsteps of Dublin, the World Bank has also come to regard pricing of irrigation water as a means to reduce demand for irrigation water (demand management).

 Regarding water as an economic good does not mean that water should always come with a price tag, but it does imply that the value of water in its various uses should be defined to facilitate decision-making on water (Savenije, 2002).
-Study on the economic value of irrigation water in an Indian catchment basin (Musi) shows that the value of irrigation water use not only varies by crop, but also by region and season, and that the farmers price the use of water differently (
+Study on the economic value of irrigation water in an Indian catchment basin (Musi) shows that the value of irrigation water use not only varies by crop, but also by region and season, and that the farmers price the use of water differently (Hellegers and Davidson, 2010).

 Pricing ecosystems has garnered significant international attention.
 Linderhof et al. (2009) studied the options and consequences of mechanisms for payments for ecosystem services (PES) in the Dutch water policy based on such aspects as suitability, purpose, effectiveness and efficiency.
 They conclude that the government should assert its role as intermediary because ecosystem services often have a public nature.
 The use of competitive mechanisms, where different suppliers offer a number of ecosystem services for a certain price, is an attractive option for creating cost-effective water supply arrangements.